dina-web-nrm/collections-ui/docs/local_installation.md

 # Step by step installation instructions #

 ## Asumptions: ##
-Linux,
 Basic knowlege in Git, Node, Ember & Docker.
+This guide is covers installation from a Linux perpective, but the project should be able to run on any platfrom that supports Docker.

 ## Dependencies: ##